matthewgomezcullen/AnnabelB/README.md

 # Annabel-B

 Source code for Annabel B. website
+First, create the virtual environment with python -m venv myenv
+Install the requirements using pip install -r requirements.txt
-First, activate the virtual environment with 'source myenv/Scripts/activate'.
+Activate the environment with 'source myenv/Scripts/activate'.
 Then:

 ### Running locally in development